GowerCampbell/Getting-Started-With-Bootcamp/01-introduction.md

 This repository serves as a structured learning path for your bootcamp journey.
 Here, you'll find:
 - **Markdown files** containing Python concepts, exercises, and explanations.
-- **Python scripts** demonstrating key programming concepts.
+- **Python scripts** demonstrating key programming concepts in my work.
 - **Git basics** to help you manage your code effectively.

-Whether you're a complete beginner or looking to solidify your understanding, this repository is here to support your learning.
+Whether you're a complete beginner or looking to solidify your understanding, this repository is here to support my learning.

 ---